This event was held on April 5, 2023. Watch the event video here:

 Wednesday, April 5, 3:00 – 4:30 pm CST

-Leading scholars and architectural practitioners of racial commemoration discuss their current projects and the successes and challenges of doing commemorative work.
+Leading scholars and architectural practitioners of racial commemoration discussed their current projects and the successes and challenges of doing commemorative work.

 Jha D Amazi, Principal, MASS Design Group, is the Director of the Public Memory and Memorials Lab, an initiative that advances research, training, and built work around a central thesis: spatializing memory can heal us and inspire collective action for generations to come.
 Projects in the Lab’s portfolio include the Sugar Land 95 Cemetery Revitalization Project, Harris County Remembrance Project, and several initiatives with the National Trust for Historic Preservation.
 At MASS, Jha D has also contributed to the Gun Violence Memorial Project, Franklin Park Action Plan, and the Louise B. Miller Memorial and Freedom Garden at Gallaudet University.
 Previously, she worked as a Designer at Sasaki Associates.
 She received her Bachelor of Science in Architecture from Northeastern University and her Master of Architecture I from the University of Pennsylvania.
 Prior to pursuing her graduate degree, she taught design studios at the Boston Architectural College.
 Outside of architecture, Jha D is a spoken word artist, event producer, and SpaceMaker for the LGBTQ+ communities of color.